 Build the access control layer

-The retrieval layer must enforce permissions.
-When a user queries the system, the retrieved results must respect what that user is authorized to see.
-This means mapping identity from your auth provider to permissions on each chunk.
+The retrieval layer enforces permissions or it does not enforce anything.
+When a user queries, retrieved results respect what that user is authorized to see.
+That means mapping identity from the auth provider to permissions on each chunk — at ingestion time, not retrieval time.

 A single retrieval strategy will not handle every query type.
-Build a query router that classifies incoming questions and dispatches to the appropriate retrieval backend — vector search for open-ended questions, graph traversal for entity lookups, keyword search for exact matches.
+Build a query router that classifies incoming questions and dispatches to the right backend — vector search for open-ended, graph traversal for entity lookups, keyword search for exact matches.
+The cross-encoder re-ranker sits between retrieval and context assembly and catches most of the false positives that embedding similarity misses.

-Production-grade agent memory in 2026 goes beyond simple document retrieval.
-Mature agent systems implement multiple memory types, each serving a distinct purpose in the agent's reasoning.
+Production-grade agent memory in 2026 is more than document retrieval.
+Mature systems implement multiple memory types, each serving a distinct purpose in the agent's reasoning.

 | Memory Type | Scope | Storage | Example |